-Reflecting On API Management And The Apigee IPO24 Mar 2015
+Reflecting On API Management And The Apigee IPO

 It has been a little over three years since I published my first roundup of API management providers.
 I’ve been tracking on this new breed of companies long before I started API Evangelist, but in 2011 I started formalizing how I monitored what these companies were up to.
 In 2015, I now track on over 35 API management service providers, offering everything from simple proxies, to the full API management infrastructure stack you get from 3Scale.

 I have met most of the API management providers, and after 5 years of covering them, it is no secret I have my favorites (you know who you are ;-).
 The business side of being an API management service provider has never really excited me, so I tend to stay away from the investment and acquisition stories, or speculating to much on who is winning the cash game.
 With that said, I think the Apigee IPO is a pretty significant milestone for the industry, something I have to give pause to, and reflect on how far we’ve come, and evaluate how an IPO compares to the acquisitions we’ve seen in recent years, or the other significant industry milestones.